-Lemon Poppy Seed Muffins (Gluten-Free)
+Lemon Poppy Seed Muffins (No Yogurt + w/ Oat Flour)

-Lemon Poppy Seed Muffins (Gluten-Free)
+Lemon Poppy Seed Muffins (No Yogurt + w/ Oat Flour)

 Ingredients

-- ⅓ cup melted coconut oil, or other neutral flavored oil such as avocado
+- ⅓ cup melted coconut oil (or other neutral flavored oil such as avocado)

 - 2 large eggs